50+ [REAL-TIME] CSS3 Interview Questions and Answers

 Ans:

 CSS variables, also known as custom properties, allow for the definition and use of variables within CSS stylesheets.
-They provide several benefits, including the ability to define reusable values, create themes or design systems, and dynamically update styles using JavaScript.
+They have a number of advantages, such as the capacity to declare reusable values, build design systems or themes, and use JavaScript to dynamically change styles.
+Custom properties simplify the maintenance of consistent design elements and enable more dynamic styling options.

 55. What are the differences between the ::before and ::after pseudo-elements in CSS3?